cncf/k8s-conformance/v1.16/tencentcloud/README.md

 - After the creation completed, ssh to any node of cluster
 - Run command as below

-The standard tool for running these tests is Sonobuoy.
-Sonobuoy is regularly built and kept up to date to execute against all currently supported versions of kubernetes.
 Download a binary release of the CLI, Refer to the following command to run：

 ```shell